Here’s what you need to know about the new Brisbane International Cruise Terminal and Brisbane Cruise Terminal parking.

 Brisbane Cruise Terminal Parking

 The terminal has about 900 onsite paid car parking spaces for passengers.
 Unfortunately, this is not enough to accommodate everyone, so the first thing to do after you book your cruise is book your parking as spaces book out well ahead.
+Construction has commenced on an additional 340 car parks, and these are expected to be available in 2024.
+Let’s hope this solves some of the problems.

-Parking is available within walking distance of the terminal, and Rates start at $32.40 a day.
-So for a six-day cruise, you could pay $104.80.
+Parking is available within walking distance of the terminal, and rates start at $32.40 a day.
+So, for a six-day cruise, you could pay $104.80.
 The question is whether this is cheaper or more expensive than a taxi or Uber?
 This will depend on how far you need to travel to reach the terminal.

 Convenience is another factor.
 Having your car when you arrive back from your cruise might be handy.
 If you decide to drive and park, book early, as there are insufficient parking spaces for passengers on large cruise ships.